Dutchy365/BlogBytes/content/page/MSFormAPI.md

 ```

-## Extra API calls need for Ranking and Likert
+## Extra API calls needed for Ranking and Likert

 The first four question types are easy to had with one API call to the Form.
 The Ranking, Likert, Upload File and Net Promoter Score are more challenging; not only to POST the question, but choices as well.